David Puttnam: Enigma Films

 Puttnam produced The Duellists (1977), the directorial debut of Ridley Scott; and with Marshall once more, he produced Midnight Express (1978), directed by Parker from a script by Oliver Stone, and which was a notable box office success.

-Puttnam made his first film in America, Foxes (1980), itself the directorial debut of Adrian Lyne.
+Puttnam made his first film in America, Foxes (1980), which was the directorial debut of Adrian Lyne.
 It was a box office flop and was met with mixed critical reception, although it has since gained a cult following.

 Puttnam's next film was his most successful yet.
 Chariots of Fire (1981), the first feature directed by Hugh Hudson, became a massive hit and won the Academy Award for Best Picture.
 It was produced in association with Goldcrest Pictures.

 Puttnam set up a television company, Enigma TV, and made a series of television films in association with Goldcrest, which carried Puttnam's name as executive producer.
 Six were made as a series called First Love for the fledgling Channel Four: P'tang, Yang, Kipperbang (1982), directed by Apted; Experience Preferred...
 But Not Essential (1982); Secrets (1983); Those Glory Glory Days (1983); Sharma and Beyond (1983); and Arthur's Hallowed Ground (1984).
 Other films produced for television were Forever Young (1983); Red Monarch (1983); and Winter Flight (1984).

 Puttnam continued to produce feature films.
-He had another success with Local Hero (1983), written and directed by Bill Forsyth; and also produced the acclaimed Cal (1984) directed by Pat O'Connor, and The Killing Fields (1984), directed by Roland Joffe.
+He had another success with Local Hero (1983), written and directed by Bill Forsyth; and also produced the Cal (1984) directed by Pat O'Connor, and The Killing Fields (1984), directed by Roland Joffe.

 Puttnam continued to executive produce television movies such as The Frog Prince (1985), Mr. Love (1985), Defence of the Realm (1986), and Knights & Emeralds (1986).
 He also produced The Mission (1986), directed by Joffe from a script by Robert Bolt, which won the Palme d'Or at the Cannes Film Festival in 1986.

 Columbia Pictures

 Puttnam was chairman and CEO of Columbia Pictures from June 1986 until September 1987.

-There he oversaw a development of the $270-million film package that had a number of 15–18 films for the first two years, and a number of 15 films for the next two years, and handled in such acquisitions, like The Big Easy, from Kings Road Productions, and Spike Lee's low budget feature School Daze, and made a decision to drop big-budget films in favor of smaller features, a move that did not sit well with Coca-Cola and Hollywood, and decided to let deals with existing contracts expire.
+He oversaw a $270 million, four-year film package, initially planning for 15–18 films annually, then 15 films annually.
+He handled acquisitions such as The Big Easy and Spike Lee's low budget feature School Daze.
+He abandoned big-budget films for smaller features and allow current contracts to expire.
+This shift was met with disapproval from both Coca-Cola and Hollywood.